-While these events were taking place in the Argolis (the northeast part of the Peloponnese), another hero named Pelops was establishing his rule in Elis (the area of Olympia, in the northwest Peloponnese).
+While the events of the previous page were taking place in the Argolis (the northeast part of the Peloponnese), another hero named Pelops was establishing his rule in Elis (the area of Olympia, in the northwest Peloponnese).

 Pelops' father Tantalos was a son of Zeus and seems to have been originally an Anatolian mountain god connected with Mount Sipylos (near Izmir in Turkey).
 Tantalos was obsessed with proving himself superior to the gods, and concocted several bizarre schemes to accomplish this.
 Once he stole the nectar and ambrosia which made the gods immortal and for a while gave the divine food to mortals, until the gods stopped him.
 But he is best known for the "Feast of Tantalos," a dinner party to which he invited all the gods.
 Before they arrived, he chopped up his young son Pelops and then, putting aside identifiable parts like the head and hands, he mixed Pelops' flesh into the main course (Rice Pelops?). figuring that if any of the gods ate a piece of Pelops this would prove that he, Tantalos, knew something the gods didn't know.
 All the gods recognized Pelops in the pot and refused to eat, with one exception: Demeter, who was in mourning for the loss of her daughter Persephone, absentmindedly picked at her food and ate Pelops' right shoulder.
 The other gods immediately pointed out to her what she had done, and they then put the remaining parts of Pelops into a cauldron while Demeter or Rhea put in magic herbs and spoke incantations.
 Pelops jumped out of the cauldron alive and reconstituted, but missing a shoulder, so Demeter gave him a shining ivory replacement.
 In archaic Greek literature Pelops is always called "gleaming-shouldered Pelops," and the ivory shoulder made him irresistable to all.